-Need to resolve a charge of discrimination through EEOC mediation?
+Need to Resolve a Charge of Discrimination through EEOC Mediation?

 You need an employment attorney to speed up the mediation process and maximize your recovery at the mediation.
-Most charges of employment discrimination must be first addressed with the United States Equal Employment Opportunity Commission (EEOC) before you can file a lawsuit (with discrimination in wages and benefits being the one exception).
+Most employment discrimination charges must be first addressed with the United States Equal Employment Opportunity Commission (EEOC) before you can file a lawsuit (with discrimination in wages and benefits being the one exception).
 The time limits for filing a charge of discrimination with the EEOC are not extended as you attempt to resolve the

 Understanding the EEOC Mediation Process

-Often, the first step the EEOC takes after you file a charge of discrimination is to invite the parties to try and resolve the conflict via mediation.
+Often, the first step the EEOC takes after you file a charge of discrimination is to invite the parties to resolve the conflict via mediation.
 If your employer agrees to mediate, you can often resolve the situation right then and there before it becomes a court case.
 In most cases, the employer is represented at the mediation by experienced counsel or other staff members who have been through the mediation process many times.
 Mediation is a unique opportunity to resolve the dispute on terms you and the employer agree upon.
 Without the help of an employment law attorney, mediation may not be as effective as it can be.

 Goals of Mediation